Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 - 25 years old or under

-- living in regional/remote areas.
+- living in regional/remote Australia.

 You must be:

-- a practicing artist or arts worker
+- a practising artist or arts worker

-- an Australian citizen or an Australian permanent resident
+- an Australian citizen or an Australian permanent resident.

 Who can’t apply